rasmusbrandt/CoordinatedPrecoding.jl/README.md

 The networks are subtypes of the `Network` abstract type.
 In order to generate the network, several concrete models are available:

-* `InterferingBroadcastChannel`: a network without large-scale fading which can be used to simulate interfering broadcast channels (including interference channels).
+* `InterferingBroadcastChannel`, a network without large-scale fading which can be used to simulate interfering broadcast channels (including interference channels).
-* `TriangularMacroNetwork`: a triangular macro network with three sites.
+* `TriangularMacroNetwork`, a triangular macro network with three sites.
   Large-scale parameters are inspired by 3GPP Case 1.
-* `TriangularHetNet`: similar to the network above, but including a variable number of pico base stations per cell.
+* `TriangularHetNet`, similar to the network above, but including a variable number of pico base stations per cell.
-* `IndoorsNetwork`: an office corridor inspired by ITU-T InH
+* `IndoorsNetwork`, an office corridor inspired by ITU-T InH
-* `RandomLargeScaleNetwork`: a macro network with random base station placement and 3GPP inspired pathloss.
+* `RandomLargeScaleNetwork`, a macro network with random base station placement and 3GPP inspired pathloss.

 For each network, a convenience function is available for quick generation, e.g.: